Bahram-Hedayati/TMBMC_2026/ReadMe.md

 - The NMA is modeled as a **single autonomous agent** operating on the lattice.
 - At each time step, the NMA:
   1. Senses local oxygen values
-  2. Forms a probability distribution over candidate directions
-  3. Selects the next movement direction based on the navigation policy
+  2. Selects the next movement direction based on the navigation policy

-### Navigation Strategies
-- **Chemotaxis**: biased movement toward hypoxic regions
-- **Entropy-based**: exploration based on local uncertainty
-- **Hybrid**: adaptive switching between the two strategies

-### Entropy Computation
-- For each direction, a **local 3×3 voxel set** is evaluated
-- Oxygen values are transformed into weights and normalized to form a probability distribution
-- **Shannon entropy** is computed to quantify uncertainty

 ### Evaluation Protocol
 - Each experiment is repeated over **1000 ensemble runs**
 - Metrics include:
   - Tumor detection effectiveness
   - Number of treated voxels
-  - Navigation dynamics and trajectories
   - State-switching behavior (hybrid method)

 ## 👥 Contributors